dazuma/toys/toys/docs/guide.md

 If you prefer the venerable Highline library interface, Toys provides a mixin that makes Highline available.
-It also automatically installs the highline gem if it is not available.
+It also automatically installs the highline gem (version 2.x) if it is not available.
 For more information, see the [Toys::StandardMixins::Highline mixin module](https://www.rubydoc.info/gems/toys-core/Toys/StandardMixins/Highline).

 Additional mixins are forthcoming...